ABOUT HERALD HAUS BREW CO.

 A heritage-inspired brewery in Stratford, incorporating local ingredients from the vast agricultural community that surrounds us.
 Our entire beer selection is based on historical Stratford and area memories.

-Owned and operated by Daniel J. Graver and team, we have renovated the historical Herald Building, former printing and newspaper office, into The Herald Haus Brewing Company.
+Owned and operated by our employees.
+We have renovated the historical Herald Building, former printing and newspaper office, into The Herald Haus Brew Co.

 A BREWERY STEEPED

 Welcome to 21 Marketplace - The Herald Building

 The row of buildings along Market Place was built primarily in the 1890s.
 This block was one of the last commercial sections developed and reflects the Victorian Gothic architecture which was in vogue at the time.
 Of interest is the heavy cornice, which adorns most of the buildings and is sometimes decorated by ornate brackets or projecting finials.
 Although some alterations have been made, much of the streetscape remains.

 The building at 21 Marketplace, referred to as the "Herald Building", was built in 1890 for the Dingman brothers.
 Architecturally, it is a late Victorian building with elements of the Romanesque Revival style.
 The window lintels are of sandstone.
 It has a parapet gable topped with finials.
 There are decorative rounded arches and Tuscan columns.
 The symmetrical composition of the front facade gives the building an almost classical appearance.
 These details are indicators of the style of the building.

 Our Building Founder's Story